Some examples of noncommutative projective Calabi-Yau schemes: Comparison and closed points

-In the rest of this subsection, we focus on the closed points of noncommutatative projective Calabi-Yau surfaces in Theorem \ref{thm2} whose weights are of type $(1,1,a,b)$ (cf. Example \ref{wteg}).
+\end{eg} From now, we focus on the closed points of noncommutatative projective Calabi-Yau 2 schemes in Theorem \ref{thm2} whose weights are of type $(1,1,a,b)$.
 We recall the notion of closed points of noncommutative projective schemes.